 Electricity and heat-saving investments have been significant in recent years.

-The two major investment projects that have now been completed in the Iggesund Paperboard business area included sizeable environmentally related elements.
+Two major investment projects have now been completed in the business area producing paperboard and sizeable environmentally related elements where included.
 A new recovery boiler with turbine was taken into use at Iggesund Mill in 2012.
 At the mill in Workington, a new bioenergy boiler and turbine were commissioned in early 2013.
 These investments are intended to make more economical use of electricity and thermal energy.
 The investment at Iggesund Mill amounted to SEK 2.3 billion, and the investment at the mill in Workington was worth SEK 1.1 billion.
 The Group's environmentally related costs for investments to save electricity and heat totalled almost SEK 580 million in 2012, with the main part consisting of costs linked to the above projects.

 The costs for 2014 amounted to around SEK 320 million, with the environmentally related cost of erecting wind turbines in Varsvik in the Municipality of Norrtälje accounting for the majority of this figure.
-The project has been completed.
-The electricity and heat-saving investments for 2015 amounted to SEK 18 million.
+The electricity and heat-saving investments for 2017 amounted to SEK 20 million.

 Internal and external efforts